-The basic function of a clinical Neuropsychologist is to provide clinical neuropsychological services to children and families.
-This expertise is applied to children and families through clinical evaluation, management, and intervention services.
-The services involve specialized expertise in individual testing as well as specialized expertise in the measurement of cognitive, behavioral, social, and emotional factors.
-The Neuropsychologist possesses advanced knowledge and experience with patient populations that include infants, children, and adolescents with developmental disorders affecting behavior and cognition, genetic syndromes affecting development, and all types of acquired conditions that affect brain function.
-The Neuropsychologist provides support to department and organization objectives by providing unique expertise and clinical service that is exclusive to the discipline of Neuropsychology.
+Clinical neuropsychologist to provide outpatient neuropsychological assessments as part of an outpatient ambulatory clinic.
+Patient population includes children and adolescents with brain injuries who have completed comprehensive rehabilitation, and others with diverse medical and neurological conditions in need of comprehensive neuropsychological assessment.
+The services involve specialized expertise in individual testing as well as the measurement of cognitive, behavioral, social, and emotional factors.
+Neuropsychologist will provide support to department and organization objectives by providing unique expertise and clinical service that is exclusive to the discipline of neuropsychology.
 Further, the Neuropsychologist provides support to the physicians and clinics within CMC by providing clinical care and intervention of CMC patients.
-Specialized training and expertise, outstanding critical thinking skills, ability to communicate effectively, and ability to collaborate with other disciplines are all essential to the provision of quality neuropsychological services.
+Specialized training and expertise in general pediatric neuropsychology as well as acquired brain injury, outstanding critical thinking skills, ability to communicate effectively, and ability to collaborate with other disciplines are all essential to the provision of quality neuropsychological services in this position.
+Experience with working as part of a multidisciplinary team and providing cognitive rehabilitation therapy to children and adolescents who have acquired brain injuries is preferred, but not required, and opportunities for training is this area are available.

 Essential Duties and Responsibilities

-- Providing Neuropsychological evaluation for patients and their families.
+- Providing Neuropsychological evaluation for patients.
 This includes comprehensive neuropsychological evaluations, scoring of data, writing reports, providing feedback to patients and families, attending meetings at the child’s school if appropriate.

 - Providing consultations for patients, families, and physicians.
-We review the results of a child’s neuropsychological evaluation thoroughly and provide additional strategies and suggestions for interventions.
-We also consult with potential patients and their families to determine if neuropsychological services are appropriate.
-Also, this includes attending CARE conferences and/or consulting directly with other service providers, when indicated.
+Review of the results of a child’s neuropsychological evaluation thoroughly and providing additional strategies and suggestions for interventions.
+Consult with potential patients and their families to determine if neuropsychological services are appropriate.

-- Supervision of postdoctoral students and interns for the purpose of meeting their training requirements and fulfilling ethical standards of supervision of unlicensed trainees.
+- Opportunities exist for supervision of postdoctoral students and interns for the purpose of meeting their training requirements and fulfilling ethical standards of supervision of unlicensed trainees.

 - Research Activities.
-This involves attending regularly scheduled research meetings to report on progress of various projects.
-Other activities include reviews of relevant literature, brainstorming project ideas, data collection, IRB paperwork, writing abstracts, articles, & book chapters, creating posters/presentations for research meetings/conferences, attending conferences/research meetings, and grant writing.
+Active involvement in the consumption and/or participation in research activities, including reviews of relevant literature, brainstorming project ideas, data collection, IRB paperwork, writing abstracts, articles, & book chapters, creating posters/presentations for research meetings/conferences, and attending conferences/research meetings.

 - Education.
-This involves attending various classes, workshops, and presentations in order to keep licensure current and to maintain the requisite amount of continuing education credits.
-Also, it is important to stay current in the field and keep up with new developments in order to be a better clinician and provide the best possible service to children and their families.
+This involves presenting and/or attending various classes, workshops, and presentations in order to keep licensure current and to maintain the requisite amount of continuing education credits.
+Stay current in the field and keep up with new developments in order to be a better clinician and provide the best possible service to children and their families.

 - Doctorate degree in Psychology is required.